 August 2013 and December 2013 graduates and May 2014 and August 2014 candidates:

-The Graduating Senior Survey will open to all graduating classes on Tuesday, April 15, 2014.
+The Graduating Senior Survey is now open.
 This needs to be completed to obtain your confirmation number, which is needed to pickup your cap and gown, four (4) guest tickets your student participation ticket and if applicable, your honor cord and study abroad sash.

-The Graduating Senior Survey will be sent to your SUNY New Paltz e-mail account beginning Tuesday, April 15, 2014 and will continue to be sent each Monday at 5 p.m.
-EST. After you complete the survey, please click the link that says "Click here to get your commencement number confirmation."
+The Graduating Senior Survey will be sent to your SUNY New Paltz e-mail account beginning Tuesday, April 15, 2014 and will continue to be sent every Tuesday.
+After you complete the survey, please click the link that says "Click here to get your commencement number confirmation."
 You will receive the Survey once you fill out your Application for Graduation with the Records and Registration office (SEE STEP 1 ABOvE).

 If you took the survey, but are unable to retrieve your confirmation number, please click here.